skttomelo/cellular-automata/README.md

 # Rust Version (main ver)
 Implementing this version with `Specs` and `GGEZ`.
-Only the sand is functional
+Both water and sand are functional
 ![](gif-showcases/rust_sand_water.gif)
 # Python Version
 Utilizes `ecs` and `pygame` to provide a simulation of sand and water.